Leafwing-Studios/Emergence/design/src/risk-assessment.md

 If we have one or more full time contributors, this could help mitigate this risk.
 Useful documentation can help to get new contributors up-to-speed more quickly.
+Code reviews and reliable CI workflows can help to maintain quality and consistency in our code base.

 ### Skill Bias